fahaihi/PMFFRC/README.md

 ```
 notes: The MSTCOM compressor requires gcc>8.
 #### FastcCLS compressor
-notes: FastqCLS compressor entire FastQ file, we changed the FastqCLS script only for Reads compression,
+notes: a) FastqCLS compressor entire FastQ file, we changed the FastqCLS script only for Reads compression,
 FastcCLS compressor file is located in `src/fastqcls`.
+b) HARC relies on the 7Z compressor, if your device is not configured with 7Z, download and install 7Z firstly.

 #### One-click configuration
 We give the one-click configuration scripts for the above four specialized compressors by running the following command: